Sunrise elopement in Shenandoah National Park

 How far is Shenandoah from Washington DC? +

-The north entrance at Front Royal is about 75 miles from DC — roughly 90 minutes to 2 hours depending on traffic.
-The south entrance at Rockfish Gap is about 100 miles.
+The Front Royal entrance is about 75 miles from DC — roughly 90 minutes to 2 hours depending on traffic.
+The Rockfish Gap entrance is about 100 miles.
 Many DC couples make a weekend of it and stay in Luray or Sperryville.